Donaldoo/holbertonschool-low_level_programming/malloc_free/README.md

 # C - malloc, free

-The **malloc()** function stands for **memory allocation**, that allocate a block of memory dynamically.
+The **malloc()** function stands for **memory allocation**, and is used to allocate a block of memory on the heap.
 It reserves the memory space for a specified size and returns the null pointer, which points to the memory location.
 The pointer returned is of type void.
 Syntax:
 ```
 ptr = malloc(size * sizeof(type));
 ```